 - 1. Get the Voter's name and address (write it down), ask the voter if they want to vote today or want a vbm ballot to take home. - 2.
 The assigned election worker should stand in line, in the spot the voter would have been, and will check-in as the voter. - 3.
 Determine if the voter is registered, needs to do the Conditional Voter Process, or needs a provisional ballot. - 4.
 If the voter is registered and does not need a provisional ballot, generate the proper ballot type based on the Voter's preference in #1 above. - a.
-If the voter wants a ballot "for Here", place the first check-in label on a white roster sheet. - b.
-If the Voter wants a ballot "To Go", place the first check-in label on a new purple VBM envelope. - c.
-Using the second check-in label, print the ballot and place the ballot in a secrecy sleeve or the new vbm envelope. - d.
-Take the ballot (and pens and roster page if appropriate) to the voter in their car and allow them to complete as appropriate. - e.
-When the voter has completed their "For Here" ballot, give them a "I Voted" sticker and take the ballot (in the secrecy sleeve, do not look at the ballot) to the ICE. - 5.
-If the voter is not registered or must make a change of address, bring the appropriate form to the voter along with a clipboard and pen.
-Unregistered voters need to complete a Yellow CVR envelope; Voters needing to update their address must complete a short re-registration form. - a.
-When the voter completes the form, walk the form back to a Check-in station and complete the appropriate check-in process (CVR using a provisional Label or address update using the "Update voter" button).
+If the voter wants a ballot "for Here", place the first check-in label on a - b. white roster sheet. - c.
+If the Voter wants a ballot "To Go", place the first check-in label on a new purple VBM envelope. - d.
+Using the second check-in label, print the ballot and place the ballot in a secrecy sleeve or the new vbm envelope.